ColumPaget/treasury.lua/README.md

 3) Plaintext import or export files
 If secrets are imported from plaintext files, or exported to plaintext files, then the data of those files can be left on disk.
 In the case of plaintext files, you can turn on 'scrub_files', and treasury.lua will attempt to overwrite the files with random data after importing them.
 HOWEVER, you should not do this on an SSD drive, as these drives will only support so many write operations per sector.
 Furthermore you should be aware that modern filesystems do a lot of magic in the background, and so might keep a backup of a file, or might decide that instead of overwriting the existing data it is more efficent to create a new file, leaving the old data still on the drive.

+4) Root can access keyring.
+If the keyring feature is used, then the root user will be able to switch users, or log in as other users, and read their encrypted files.
+However, the root user is so powerful that they can attack users in any number of ways, using keyloggers, changing the treasury.lua program, etc, etc. Keyring access might make it easier, but even with the keyring feature turned off they can still monitor the input/activity of users.
+You should never unpack encrypted files on systems you don't own.